framelab-univaq/llm-agents-hub/docs/datasets.md

 # Datasets

-Datasets and interactive environments commonly used to evaluate or train **LLM-based agents** (web navigation, software engineering, embodied tasks, tool use).

-> Keep descriptions to one line and link to the canonical site or GitHub.
+Datasets/environments used to train or test agents.
+The table lists Name, Scope/Task, and the Official source.

 | Name | Description | Link |
 |---|---|---|